Bobby Witt Jr. Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- In his last time out on Friday against the Oakland Athletics, the left-hander threw seven scoreless innings while surrendering two hits.
+- His most recent appearance was on Friday against the Oakland Athletics, when the lefty went seven scoreless innings while giving up two hits.

-- In 14 games this season, the 26-year-old has a 2.95 ERA and 11.1 strikeouts per nine innings, while giving up a batting average of .201 to opposing hitters.
+- The 26-year-old has a 2.95 ERA and 11.1 strikeouts per nine innings across 14 games this season, while giving up a batting average of .201 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.